 DKPATHFORCE This command is only available for MPIO capable devices.
 The DKPATHFORCE command takes as input a ushort path id.
 The path id should correspond to one of the path ids in CuPath ODM.
 The path id specifies a path to be used for all subsequent I/O commands, overriding any previous DKPATHFORCE path.
 A zero argument specifies that path forcing is terminated and that normal MPIO path selection is to be resumed.
 The PCM KE keeps track of the forcing of I/O on a path.
-The Device Driver is unaware of this state except.I/O commands sent in with the DKPATHIOLCMD command will override the DKPATHFORCE option and send the I/O down the path specified in scsidisk_pathiocmd structure the DKRWBUFFER command regardless of any path specified by a
+The Device Driver is unaware of this state except.I/O commands sent in with the DKPATHIOLCMD command will override the DKPATHFORCE option and send the I/O down the path specified in scsidisk\pathiocmd structure a single scsidisk pathiocmd structure.
+The DKPATHRWBUFFER command behaves exactly like the DKRWBUFFER command, except that the input path is used rather than normal path selection.
+The DKPATHRWBUFFER path is used for the DKRWBUFFER command regardless of any path specified by a

 DKPATHRWBUFFER This command is only available for MPIO capable devices.
-The
+The DKPATHRWBUFFER command takes as input a pointer argument which points to